mikebocek/scientific-marginalia/content/math_intro.rst

 Of course, in math, we generally like to write things in shorthand using equations, rather than writing out our statements in English.
 Let's express this same statement as an equation - the shorthand for summing up is a captial sigma (:math:`\Sigma`).

 Of course, like scientists, mathemticians want to sound smart.
 So instead of "guess," they like to say "conjecture."
 Let's see if we can turn this "conjecture" into an actual fact.

-It might seem like we could just continue to list numbers here, and that would work "up to" a certain number.
-But this isn't very satifsying - there's a lot of mathematical statments you could make that seem to be true for a lot of numbers, but suddenly fall apart at some point.
-After all, if we claimed
+I think a lot of people's first instinct is to continue listing out numbers.
+This sort of works, but it doesn't really help us much.
+We could list the first 100 examples of this pattern, and it would only prove that the pattern works for the first 100 square numbers.
+It would also get old pretty quickly!

+We have to be careful, because there's plenty of examples of conjectures that work pretty well for a very long list of numbers, and then suddenly fall apart.
+As a (sort of dumb example), we could try making the following statement

     `All numbers are less than one million`

-This is obviously not a true statement, but we'd be stuck counting for a long time before we found a number that could disprove our claim.
+Which is obviously not true, but it would be take a long time to find a counter example if we started at zero.
+What we really need is a way to *abstract* the pattern that we've seen, and prove that it has to be true no matter what number we're talking about.

 Our first proof
 ===============